jbx-protocol/juice-docs/docs/user/tokenomics/index.md

 For context, a *ruleset* is a set of rules which determines how your project behaves (more on these later).
 Juicebox rulesets give you a few tools to manage demand:

-1. You can set up a *decay rate*: each ruleset, your decay rate reduces the number of tokens your project issues per ETH paid in.
-If your project issues 1,000 tokens per ETH in its first ruleset, and you have a 5% decay rate, your project will issue 950 tokens per ETH in its next ruleset, and 902.5 tokens per ETH in the ruleset after that.
+1. You can set up an *issuance reduction rate*: each locked ruleset cycle, your issuance reduction rate automatically reduces the number of tokens your project issues per ETH paid in.
+If your project issues 1,000 tokens per ETH in its first ruleset, and you have a 5% issuance reduction rate, your project will issue 950 tokens per ETH in its next ruleset, and 902.5 tokens per ETH in the ruleset after that.
 This encourages people to pay your project earlier, when they can get more tokens for their ETH.
+You can also adjust issuance rate manually as you schedule new rulesets.
 2. As a more aggressive option, you can completely turn off token issuance after a period of time: pick a number of tokens to issue per ETH for a ruleset lasting anywhere from 3-30 days, and set up your next ruleset so it disables payments.
 This creates a lot of excitement as the first ruleset comes to a close – projects like [CryoDAO](https://juicebox.money/@cryodao) and [MoonDAO](https://juicebox.money/p/moondao) have used this strategy to raise thousands of ETH, and they both received the majority of their funding closer to the end of their campaigns.

 These tools can be used along with other token perks (like voting power, or access to private websites or chatrooms) to make people want your token and pay your project.